 Not exactly.
-Adult moths do not have mouths, so those irritating holes are actually caused by moth eggs and caterpillar-like larvae chewing through your clothes.
-So while seeing moths flying around in your home is a problem, but the main issue is their larvae, which are doing all the damage.
+Adult moths do not have mouths, so those irritating holes are caused by moth eggs and caterpillar-like larvae chewing through your clothes.
+So while seeing moths flying around in your home is a problem, the main issue is their larvae, which are doing all the damage.

 Moths breed continuously all year round, but are at their most prevalent between June and October.
 A female moth can lay up to 200 eggs at a time.
 Each larve take between two to 9 months to mature into a moth.
 That's a lot of time for them to do some serious munching.

 If you can't tell if a hole is moth created or not Julia explains: 'Wear holes normally have a slight pull, where they have been caught or look a bit thread bear around the hole, if it was on the elbow or under the arm.
 A moth hole is a carefully clean hole that has been eaten very neatly.'